 Love From 9 to 5: Office Romance Statistics

 With the amount of time spent in the office, it’s no wonder flings and flirting at work are common - but just how many of us have indulged in some workplace wooing?
-Reboot has the latest office romance statistics, taken from surveying over 4,000 people, which show that 48% of us will date a co-worker at one point or another.
+Our SEO company and digital PR agency team has the latest office romance statistics, taken from surveying over 4,000 people, which show that 48% of us will date a co-worker at one point or another.

 It’s not all fun and games though, as a massive 84% of employers are not happy with their employees dating and even 4% of people have lost their job due to a workplace relationship.
 The worst is when a relationship goes south as 21% of people have quit a job due to awkwardness following a doomed romance.